EVOLUTION OF PHYSICS- THE MODERN INTERPRETATIONS OF PHYSICS (1)

 1. The positively charged region inside the atom was small.

-Explanation: Alpha particles are positively charged and we already know that the nucleus is also positively charged.
-From our earlier lessons in Physics we already learnt that like charged repel and unlike charges attract one another.
 Therefore if the positively charged nucleus occupies a larger volume within the atom then the most of alpha particles will be deflected as like charges repel, however Rutherford found that most of the alpha particles passed straight through the gold foil without any deflection which suggested that nucleus occupies a small volume within the nucleus compared to the size the atom.

-2. Most of the region inside an atom is empty as most of the alpha particles went straight through the gold foil without getting deflected.
+2. Most of the region inside an atom is empty, as most of the alpha particles went straight through the gold foil without getting deflected.

-Rutherford published his famous paper on the 'Nuclear Model of Atom', in which he postulated that the 'nucleus' occupies the centre of the atom and nearly all of the mass of the atom is concentrated in the nucleus, a possible reason for this is that nucleus contains both protons and neutrons which when taken together itself is a huge mass in comparison to the mass of electrons moving around the nucleus in 'circular orbits'.
-Rutherford believed that electrons move around the nucleus in circular orbits..."a big theoretical mistake..."
+Rutherford published his famous paper on the Nuclear Model of the Atom, where he postulated that the nucleus occupies the center of the atom, and nearly all of the atom’s mass is concentrated in this tiny nucleus.
+The reason for this, he suggested, is that the nucleus contains both protons and neutrons, which together account for almost the entire mass of the atom — much larger than the mass of the electrons moving around the nucleus in circular orbits.

-Information Credits: Referred the NCERT textbook Class 9 for some clarifications.
+1. Referred the NCERT textbook Class 9 for some clarifications.

-Picture Credits: All the images shown in this blog were taken directly from Wikimedia Commons
+2. All the images shown in this blog were taken directly from Wikimedia Commons

 You took me back to my school days Sreevardhan, that experiment by Rutherford was such a cool one.
 Very nice blog, keep it coming!!